 Once you have removed the positive and negative cables going from the lead-acid battery bank to the inverter/charger and safely insulated or removed them altogether, connect the positive cable coming from the lithium-ion battery bank to the positive connection on the inverter/charger(s).

-Some of you with all electric buses may have two inverter/chargers.
-Treat them the same as they will act in parallel, one providing power to the appliances and outlets on one side of your bus and the other will do the same on the other side of the bus.
+Some of you with all-electric buses may have two inverter/chargers.
+Treat them the same as they will act in parallel, one providing power to the appliances and outlets on one side of your bus, and the other will do the same on the other side of the bus.

-Run a new black cable from chassis ground to the negative connection on the inverter/charger(s) and connect the negative cable coming from the lithium-ion batteries (or the shunt installed to monitor battery performance) to chassis ground.
+Run a new black cable from the chassis ground to the negative connection on the inverter/charger(s) and connect the negative cable coming from the lithium-ion batteries (or the shunt installed to monitor battery performance) to the chassis ground.
 Insert the fuse in the fuse holder at the lithium batteries so your inverter/charger(s) are powered ONLY by the new lithium batteries.

-The inverter/chargers(s) will also keep the lithium batteries charged while on shore or generator power.
+The inverter/chargers(s) will also keep the lithium batteries charged while onshore or generator power.
 They need to be charged differently than your lead-acid batteries.
 Follow the manual for your inverter/charger(s) to set them for the charging profile required of your lithium batteries.
 The 120VAC side of your new house battery bank is now complete and fully functioning.

 Step 3 - Decide which half of your current

 lead-acid batteries you want to remove and one by one remove and tape the ends of the interconnecting cables that were used to wire them in parallel to protect them from shorting out.